 "All well and good having these objectives but they need to be delivered otherwise this is just a lot of hot air in particular pollution with poppit and Aberystwyth both coming out top of the sewerage outflows in Wales that is really disgraceful especially with our population of dolphins and porpoises that attract tourism to the area."
 "The objective around decarbonisation should also reference the biodiversity crisis".
 "Yes but they don't go far enough.
-Improving health needs a total overhaul of our agricultural practices, food security depends upon this too.
-It needs to be local and sustainable."
+Improving "More inclusive exercise classes for people with health needs a total overhaul of our disabilities, access to the local pool for agricultural practices, food security depends disabled people, busses that will stop at the upon this too.
+It needs to be local and leisure centre, parking spaces for disabled sustainable." people at Teifi leisure centre."